I’m interested in becoming accredited

 Step 5 – Sign agreement

-The ACIC will work with your organisation to finalise your contract and ensure your organisation effectively executes the Agreement.
+The ACIC will work with your organisation to finalise your Agreement and ensure your organisation effectively executes the Agreement.

 Step 6 – Test and train